akokai/commongroups-archived/docs/intro.rst

 Introduction
 ============

-``commongroups`` is a tool for identifying chemical substances that belong to structurally defined groups.
+**Common Groups** is a project for molecular structure-based classification of chemical substances into groups with known environmental health hazards.

 *This is a work in progress and is not yet stable or viable for general use.*